 The Foundation Office is a great resource for researching private grantor agencies.
 Private grants from foundations and corporations are deposited into the Foundation because of their 501 C-3 Status and in order to track the various grantor agencies that have supported our educational projects through the years.
 Robin Latta-Lyssenko, Interim Director of the Foundation and the rest of the Foothill-De Anza Foundation staff are eager to assist you in your quest to acquire private funds.

 Finally, the District Grants Monitor Sirisha Pingali and Accountant, Scottie McDaniel, have an overall monitoring responsibility for all Federal, State, and Local grants.
-They are pleased to review the grant proposals that are submitted on behalf of the District before they are signed by Linda Thor, Chancellor of Foothill-De Anza Community College or Kevin McElroy, Vice Chancellor of Business Services, who are the District's authorized signers.
+They are pleased to review the grant proposals that are submitted on behalf of the District before they are signed by Judy Miner, Chancellor of Foothill-De Anza Community College or Kevin McElroy, Vice Chancellor of Business Services, who are the District's authorized signers.
 The District Grants staff provide assistance with financial questions including how to prepare financial reports.
 Also, they provide guidance for questions related to procedures and guidelines for faculty, directors, deans, and vice presidents who oversee the grants and categorical programs.